Understanding Fuel Options for Flex-Fuel Vehicles

 How does ethanol affect fuel economy?

 With most FFVs, the more ethanol that’s in the fuel, the larger the drop in your fuel economy.
-The reason for this is that ethanol burns faster than regular gas.
+The reason is that ethanol burns faster than regular gasoline.

 Is ethanol better for the planet?

-Though originally marketed as a “green” option, it’s debated whether ethanol is actually better for the planet than fossil fuels.
+Though originally marketed as a “green” option, there’s debate over whether ethanol is actually better for the planet than fossil fuels.
 Ethanol typically comes from corn, so making it requires using a lot of land to grow and harvest.
-The corn then has to be refined into ethanol.
-This whole process can be taxing to mother earth.
-However, ethanol is theoretically a renewable fuel, whereas fossil fuels are not.
+The corn must then be refined into ethanol.
+This whole process can be taxing to Mother Earth.
+However, ethanol is theoretically renewable, whereas fossil fuels are not.